Jtth3brick/superconcurrent_sklearn_trainer/README.md

-## Info
-    - Parallel, distributed
-    - Needs shared file system
-    - Running manager runs cleanup, but workers may be started and reran.
-    - Inspired by Spark and MapReduce ideas, but very readable and persistant execution.
+# Superparallel Sklearn Trainer
+The Superparallel Sklearn Trainer is a parallel and distributed training framework that requires a shared file system for operation.
+It features a running manager that handles cleanup operations, while allowing for the flexible startup and rerun of worker processes as needed.
+Drawing inspiration from the MapReduce approach, this trainer emphasizes readability, explicitness, and persistent execution, making massive training tasks more manageable and transparent.

 ## For different datasets:
     - Replace data and metadata files in `data` directory.